 · Reduce Blood Sugar: Some studies have shown that phytosterols might help reduce blood glucose levels, which could be beneficial for managing conditions like diabetes.
 However, more research is needed in this area.

 The thing is, most of us don’t consume enough phytosterols to experience these benefits.
-It’s estimated that early humans consumed one gram of phytosterols a day whereas typical Western diets today contain well under half this.
+It’s estimated that early humans consumed one gram of phytosterols daily, whereas typical Western diets today contain well under half of this.

 Fortunately, increasing your dietary phytosterol intake is easy.
 Good sources of phytosterols include whole grains, fruits, vegetables, nuts, seeds, and beans.

 This is exciting news.
-Of course, this research is still at an early stage, and we won’t know if the benefits will apply to human hearing loss for many years, however, increasing your dietary phytosterol intake is worth trying to improve your hearing.
+Of course, this research is still early, and we won’t know if the benefits will apply to human hearing loss for many years; however, increasing your dietary phytosterol intake is worth trying to improve your hearing.

 https://journals.plos.org/plosbiology/article?id=10.1371/journal.pbio.3002257